 And regarding your point that Toyota do not fully owning Subaru and Mazda, yes you are right currently while we are talking yes this is true but that won't be the situation for long period as nothing stopping Toyota from taking both of them over

-As far as Europe is concerned CT makes a lot of sense, even with 10 years still is one of the best sellers.
+I hope they don't make LFSA B segment luxury is bs.
+Who even considering buying Q2 or A1.
+They are not luxury models.
+DS3 was pure luxury for B segment but too expensive.
+I vote for CT2.
+REAL C-SEGMENT HATCHBACK!!As far as Europe is concerned CT makes a lot of sense, even with 10 years still is one of the best sellers.
 Also, top-spec CT is cheaper than base-spec UX.

 What I don't get is this LF-SA thing...
 Not even the German rivals have something like it (bellow UX/X2/GLA...) and they clearly try to create new segments...
 Even too many in my opinion.